 Unicorns are young startups that were able to reach a capitalization of $1 billion in a short time.
 The term itself was coined by the founder of the American fund Cowboy Ventures Aileen Lee to underscore the rarity of the phenomenon in 2013.

 Note: while this overview was being composed, the world got richer for one more unicorn.

-Tutoring, language learning, corporate learning, test preparation, online post-secondary and curriculum, and career planning are impressive but far from the full list of clusters where you can find yourself to hit the unicorn list.
+Tutoring, language learning, corporate learning, test preparation, online post-secondary and curriculum, and career planning are impressive but far from the full list of clusters where you can find yourself hitting the unicorn list.

-Outschool, Cambly, Labster and other edtech startups are growing as mushrooms after the rain.
-To stir up you, we’ve covered three most inspirational startups from India, USA, and China.
+Outschool, Cambly, Labster, and other startup EdTech companies are growing as mushrooms after the rain.
+To stir you up, we’ve covered the three most inspirational startups from India, USA, and China.

 As you can see, the landscape of education startup ideas and their geo widespread are broad.
-There is a niche in any corner of the world for creating an edtech company that can become a leader in its segment.
-Begs the question: how to launch an edtech company and grow faster?
+There is a niche in any corner of the world for creating an educational technology company that can become a leader in its segment.
+Begs the question: how to launch an EdTech company and grow faster?

 7 tips on how you may grow your startup faster (Infographic)

 Getting into business throws down the gauntlet.
 You’re in.
 A series of decisions and overcoming challenges is here to stay.
 On the race of “uppy-righty” charts in your pitches, follow these feasible tips.